jasoncolburne/homelab/switch.md

 Sigh.
 Rebooting stopped working automatically with all the PCR registers specified above.
 What this means is that something about the configuration of the machine is dynamic in one of those registers, and it can't be used for this purpose.
 I need to narrow down correct set of registers to use.
 I checked out [this](https://trustedcomputinggroup.org/wp-content/uploads/PC-ClientSpecific_Platform_Profile_for_TPM_2p0_Systems_v51.pdf) document.

 This turned into a whole thing.
 I realized at this point that I wasn't booting a UEFI image using a GPT but instead from a legacy MBR.
-This wasn't permitting me to take full advantage of [measured boot](https://community.juniper.net/answers/blogs/elevate-member/2020/12/22/whats-the-difference-between-secure-boot-and-measured-boot) (I plan to enable secure boot next).
+This wasn't permitting me to take full advantage of trusted boot (I plan to enable secure boot next).
 I reinstalled the entire system using UEFI.

 I dumped the PCR values with this command:
 ```